 Feldman readily admits that he drove distracted regularly before Casey was killed.
 “As a lawyer I had represented hundreds of families who had loved ones suffer life-altering injuries or death from motor vehicle crashes, yet it was not until Casey was killed that I realized that I needed to change the way I drive.
 We just don’t think that someone we love can be taken in an instant or that through poor driving choices we can kill others.”
 After Casey’s death he obtained his masters in counseling and uses those skills throughout his distracted driving presentations to engage audiences and challenge them to reflect on their driving habits and attitudes in a non-confrontational manner.
 His presentations are highly interactive and engaging.
 By telling his personal story of loss, using tragic and humorous videos, role play exercises, audience participation, and scientifically-designed materials he empowers audiences to commit to specific concrete steps for long-term safe driving at home and in the work-place.

 Joel Feldman is available for presentations to help educate on the real dangers of distracted driving and how each of us can be part of the solution to End Distracted Driving.
 To request information regarding scheduling an event email [email protected].

-“As I left the presentation I heard staff members talking with each other about the careless mistakes they have made, and the bad examples they had set for their kids.
-Many also talked about having a conversation with their kids and their parents tonight when they got home.
-As I listened to them, I knew that the time you spent here made an impact.
+As I left the presentation I heard staff members talking about the careless mistakes they've made and the bad examples they had set for their kids.
+As I listened, I know that the time spent here made an impact.